darkarnium/perimeterator/README.md

 * `ENUMERATOR_SQS_QUEUE`
   * The URL of the SQS scan queue (input).
   * This is created automatically if the provided Terraform configs are used.
-* `ENUMERATOR_SQS_REGION`
-  * The region in which the SQS scan queue was created.
-  * This is created automatically if the provided Terraform configs are used.
 * `SCANNER_SQS_QUEUE`
   * The URL of the SQS results queue (output).
-  * This is created automatically if the provided Terraform configs are used.
-* `SCANNER_SQS_REGION`
-  * The region in which the SQS results queue was created.
   * This is created automatically if the provided Terraform configs are used.

 Building and executing this container can be performed by executing the